Crime in Guatemala: Violence against indigenous peoples

 Most civil war victims were Maya whose deaths were not reported to Ladino audiences via newspapers.
 Many of these deaths came in brutal fashions like rapes, forced abortions, and burnings.
 Sexual violence was strategically employed by state officials as a genocidal weapon against indigenous women.
 The distrust of indigenous still permeates Guatemalan culture today.

 Violence against students

 The fear of students by government takes much history into account.
-It was students who led the revolution in 1944 that instituted the only ten years of democracy in the twentieth century that Guatemala experienced.
+It were students who led the revolution in 1944 that instituted the only ten years of democracy in the twentieth century that Guatemala experienced.
 One school, the Universidad de San Carlos de Guatemala, the state viewed with particular distrust during the civil war, because the revolutionary government during democratic period of 1944-1954 had reserved it complete autonomy.
 After the 1954 Guatemalan coup d'état, a majority of the 8,000 San Carlos students possessed leftist views in line with the outgoing government.
 Therefore, throughout the subsequent civil war, the state placed an emphasis on repressing, often disappearing, students of San Carlos.